kraflab/dsda-r/README.md

 ## To Do
 Rework the style for forms and admin controls
 Restrict edit params or compensate for link immortality
-Restrict delete actions for entities older than 30 minutes
 Add account lock after number of failed login attempts
 Add edit / delete visibility toggles for admins